-(Jonah 2:2) saying, "I called out to the LORD, out of my distress, and he answered me; out of the belly of Sheol I cried, and you heard my voice.
+(Jonah 2:2) and he said, "I called out of my distress to the LORD, And He answered me.
+I cried for help from the depth of Sheol; You heard my voice.

 Jonah could only dictate or write a few of the high points of his praying to God.
 Only God could continue to save him, and God answered Jonah's prayer by saving him from drowning and giving him a second opportunity to obey Him.
 Jesus descended into the realm of the dead and preached to the spirits in prison.
 Jonah descended into the depths of the sea and would have died if God had not answered his prayers.
 Both Jesus and Jonah rose again, and both saved people as the result of their continued ministry.